 The Reed Applegate Collection

 Chico-based Applegate continued his focus on purchasing from area artists in the mid 1970’s.
-By the early 1980’s the idea of creating a museum featuring art created in Northern California started to take shape and he decided to expand his collecting to include well-known Bay Area and Sacramento artists.
-If the collection had well-known artists, then peoples’ attention could be directed to lesser-known artists.
-Thus the boundaries of the collection were established: the southern border stretched from San Jose across to the Nevada border and the northern boundary reached to the Oregon border. monca continues to pursue this celebration and focus on great art produced in northern California.
+By the early 1980’s he decided to expand his collecting to include well-known Bay Area and Sacramento artists.
+Thus the boundaries of his collection were established: the southern border stretched from San Jose across to the Nevada border and the northern boundary reached to the Oregon border. monca continues to pursue this celebration and focus on great art produced in northern California.

-The collection has grown to include 400+ works of art by over ninety-six artists in a variety of media including paintings, drawings, prints, sculpture and ceramics.
-The vision of the museum is to extend the collection not only in size, but also in breadth to include video art, installation art and conceptual art.
+The collection has grown to include works of art by over ninety-six artists in a variety of media including paintings, drawings, prints, sculpture and ceramics.
+The vision of the museum is to extend its collection beyond the Applegate gift, not only in size, but also in breadth to include video art, installation art and conceptual art